Sacramento Ballet

 Mission

-The mission of the Sacramento Ballet is to entertain, educate, inspire, and engage through the power of dance.
-Our mission is in action through professional productions, a full-time school of dance, and community and neighborhood outreach programs that move dance out of the studio and into the lives of thousands of people who are underserved, isolated and would not otherwise engage with the joy of movement and dance.
+The mission of Sacramento Ballet is to enhance the human condition through dance and to make it accessible to everyone.
+Our mission is in action through professional productions, a full-time school of dance, and community and neighborhood programs that move dance out of the studio and into the lives of thousands of people who are underserved, isolated and would not otherwise engage with the joy of movement and dance.

 Needs